umm7991/terraform-eks/README.md

 # terraform-eks
 A sample repository to create EKS on AWS using Terraform.
+Very useful tutorial.

 ### Install AWS CLI